hrmnjt/data-analysis-framework/README.md

 ---

 ## What is this?
-This light-weight folder structure is a good starting point for data-analysis projects that helps maintain consistency and code-quality.
+A light-weight folder structure serving as starting point for data-analysis projects to helps maintain consistency and code-quality.
-This structure served inspired from
+This structure inspired from
 [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/) project while personalizing a few things here and there.

 ## What this is not?
  * Ideal - this is highly personalised for my use.
 Please feel free to fork and alter as per your need
- * Finalized - since I'm evolving as I learn stuff, this structure is doing the same.
+ * Finalized - since I'm evolving as I learn stuff, this repo is too!

 ## Details of what's inside!